maurojasnova/react-form/README.md

-#React Form
+# React Form

 Simple react form using Next.js with App Router and Tailwind.
+The form has name, email and messages input.